OpenTTD/OpenTTD/docs/multiplayer.md

      communication from an admin tool reach the programme.
 See section 1 'Starting a server' further up for the ports and protocols used by OpenTTD.
      The ports can be configured in the config file.

+ - My advertising server warns a lot about getaddrinfo taking N seconds This could be a transient issue with your (local) DNS server, but if the problem persists there is likely a configuration issue in DNS resolving on your computer.
+This seems to be a common configuration issue for Docker instances, where the DNS resolving waits for a time out of usually 5 seconds.